 Please therefore check the Closures and Restrictions page for any last minute changes prior to your visit.
 However Wells Cathedral is a working church and some events may have to be arranged at short notice so the list below may not be exhaustive.

 Please note: Due to the Coronavirus, all events and tours have been suspended in Wells Cathedral until further notice.
 The Cathedral is, however, now open to all visitors and public worship has begun again.
-Evening prayer is said daily at 17:15 in the Nave of the Cathedral by the Cathedral Clergy, and all are welcome to attend.
+For more information on regular services, please click here.

 Guide dogs, hearing dogs and assistance dogs are welcome in the Cathedral at all times.
 Other dogs are welcome in the Cathedral providing they are on a lead, well-behaved and accompanied at all times by their owner(s).
 There is no provision for dogs to be left with staff or volunteers and any dogs who bark consistently or are in distress/are disruptive can be asked to leave with their owners.
 Dogs are not allowed on any tour that goes above ground-level (which includes the Library and High Parts Tours).
 Water bowls are available in the Cathedral and dog biscuits are available for sale in the cafe.